node-js-libs/packnode/README.md

-`packnode` encrypts node modules for private use.
+`packnode` minifies and encrypts node modules for private use.

 To install packnode, use [npm](http://github.com/isaacs/npm)